What makes the Cambridge course in History and Modern Languages so special?

 You can apply with a variety of relevant examination qualifications, and these do not necessarily have to include both languages and history; we will expect you to demonstrate an interest in both subjects and we will assess you on your potential to succeed in them.
-A-level (or equivalent) in the relevant language is essential (except Russian, which can be studied from scratch, although we would like to see some evidence of linguistic ability).
+A-Level/IB Higher level (or equivalent) is required for the languages to be studied post-A level; and evidence of language ability for the languages studied from scratch.

 Can I take a gap year?

 Of course!
 Gap years are a great way of learning languages and can be particularly useful if you are planning to take up a language from scratch: we do expect you to travel to a country where one of the languages you are planning to study is spoken.
 As long as you don’t want to spend your whole year on a beach, we are very happy to offer deferred places and can give advice on organising the year.
 Even if you are not taking a gap year, we would encourage you to travel during the summer before coming up to Cambridge and to go on language courses if at all possible.

 What does the application process involve and how should I prepare?

 All applicants are required to take the pre-interview written assessment for History at an authorised centre local to them (for a lot of applicants, this will be their school/college).

 You will normally have two interviews, one in each subject.
 Be prepared to discuss your relevant interests and potential directions you may wish to follow.
 When you apply, we will ask you to submit two examples of recent work, which will be available to interviewers.